fullstackjam/k8s-gitops/docs/reference/architecture/decision-records.md

 **Context**

-I've tried different Kubernetes distributions including k3s, kubespray, and Talos.
+I've tried different Kubernetes distributions including kubespray and Talos.
 For a homelab environment that needs full control over Kubernetes components and configuration, kubespray provides the best balance between flexibility and maintainability.

 **Decision**